AdventHealth Hendersonville

-AdventHealth Hendersonville is a non-profit hospital campus in Hendersonville, North Carolina owned by AdventHealth.
+Fletcher Hospital, Inc. (doing business as AdventHealth Hendersonville) is a non-profit hospital campus in Hendersonville, North Carolina owned by AdventHealth.
+The medical facility is a tertiary and psychiatric hospital that has multiple specialties.

 History

 In 1910, Mountain Sanitarium was founded.
 In 1927, its name was changed to Mountain Sanitarium and Hospital.
 In 1976, Mountain Sanitarium and Hospital changed its name to Fletcher Hospital.
 And then Fletcher Hospital changed its name to Park Ridge Hospital.

 In 1984, Park Ridge Hospital was acquired by Adventist Health System.

 In late June 2010, Park Ridge Hospital changed its name to Park Ridge Health, due to many of their services not being offered at the hospital.

 In 2012, three whistleblowers at Park Ridge Health sued Adventist Health System for fraud.
 When the lawsuit was filed the United States Department of Justice, Government of North Carolina, Government of Florida, Government of Tennessee and Government of Texas intervened.
 Adventist Health System agreed to settle the lawsuits for a total of $118.7 million on September 21, 2015.

 On April 6, 2013, Park Ridge Health announced that it would build a medical center in south Asheville, North Carolina at Biltmore Park for $10 million.
-The four-story, 25,000-square-foot medical center will be close to Interstate 26.
+The four-story, 25000 sqfoot medical center will be close to Interstate 26.
 It planned on consolidating six locations.
-On April 9, 2013, Park Ridge Health had a ground breaking ceremony for its medical center.
+On April 9, Park Ridge Health had a groundbreaking for its medical center.
 On September 4, 2014, there was a grand opening for Park Ridge Health South Asheville.

 On June 20, 2014, Park Ridge Health purchased a movie theater which was vacant for five years and surrounding land for $1.8 million.
 To build a new medical campus to consolidate its physician offices and outpatient services.
 On December 15, demolition began on the movie theater.

 On August 14, 2018, it was announced that Park Ridge Health would be rebranding its name to AdventHealth Hendersonville on January 2, 2019.

-On October 10, 2023, the hospital had a groundbreaking for a 60,000-square-foot medical office building.
+On October 10, 2023, the hospital had a groundbreaking for a 60000 sqfoot medical office building.

+In late March 2026, AdventHealth Hendersonville opened the counties first Level II Neonatal Intensive Care Unit.